 Decorated by the current owners, Paul and Caroline Weiland, inside the house is a blend of classic and contemporary, with an eclectic mix of antique and modern furnishings.

 From 18th century origins to a 21st century private home, Belcombe has been gently evolving for over 250 years.
 Sympathetically restored, the elegant interiors honour the history of the house.
 Wood fires crackle in gorgeously furnished sitting rooms, whilst checkerboard floors of cream and black stone gleam under chandeliers and sconces of crystal.

-There are nine beautifully distinctive bedrooms, situated in the main house.
+There are eight beautifully distinctive bedrooms, situated in the main house.
 Each offer a different aspect and connection to the grounds.
 With big sash windows bringing the outside in, giving a relaxed and cosy atmosphere.

 The John Wood Suite

-1 Double and 1 Twin room sharing an oversized panelled bathroom with roll top bath.
+Two double bedrooms sharing an oversized panelled bathroom with roll top bath.
 Voted cosiest country bedroom by Tatler Magazine

 En-suite double vaulted room with walk-in shower